Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Auto-Discovery-Bench

-In this setting, we simulate chemical reactions using Directed Acyclic Graphs (DAGs), as illustrated in Fig.~\ref{Chemistry}(a) and (b).
-In these graphs, each node represents a molecule, and molecules are connected by directed edges.
-For each node a state value is assigned randomly from the set $\{0, ..., S\}$, where $S$ is the maximum state value.
-An intervention on a molecule causes all downstream molecules to change their state to a random state, while the state of the intervened molecule remains unaffected.
+In this setting, we use directed acyclic graphs (DAGs) as a controlled abstraction of directed dependency structures, as illustrated in Fig.~\ref{Chemistry}(a) and (b).
+Each node is described as a molecule for concreteness, and directed edges indicate dependency relations.
+For each node, a state value is assigned randomly from the set $\{0, ..., S\}$, where $S$ is the maximum state value.
+An intervention on a molecule causes all children molecules to change their state to a random state, while the state of the intervened molecule remains unaffected.

 Let $H_{ch} \in \{0,1\}^{N \times N}$ be the adjacency matrix representing the relationships between molecules, where $N$ denotes the number of molecules.
 Each element of the matrix is either 1 or 0, with 1 indicating the presence of a directed edge and 0 indicating its absence.
 The ultimate goal for the LLMs is to infer this underlying matrix $H_{ch}$.